Basra97/2420-Assignment-2/README.md

 ### User Requirments

+>[!NOTE]
+These scripts are designed for an Arch Linux environment.

 The user must have access to `sudo` or `root` user priviledges.

 ### New User Script

 To run the new user script you must use `sudo` or `root`

-* Clone the repository below into your user home directory.
+* Clone the repository below into your user home directory if you havent already.

 ```
 https://github.com/Basra97/2420-Assignment-2.git